GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   In general, there can be multiple (parallel) edges between two nodes when a class references two or more methods and fields of another class.
   Self-loops (references between the same class) are possible and common.
-However, it is safe to omit such references when checking the reachability to static linkage errors, because the Java compiler ensures that the self-loop references are linkage compatible.

-- **Reference**: a relationship from a class to another class on how the former uses the latter.
+- **Reference**: A relationship from one class to another class such that the first class requires the presence of the second class in a particular form in order to function.
 A reference is represented as an edge a class usage graph.
   A reference is either a _class reference_, _method reference_ or _field reference_:

   A _class reference_ indicates that the source class uses the destination